qiwichupa/Zabbix-Templates/Template Windows Shares LLD/ReadMe.md

-The template discovers all the shares on the Windows server and gets the current connections to each one.
+The template discovers all shares on the Windows server and gets the current connections to each one.

 Requires:
 * Zabbix 4.0.2 and later